Application for Clerkships with the Supreme Court of Connecticut

-Applicants usually plan to take the Connecticut bar examination during the July after they commence their clerkships.
+Applicants usually plan to take the Connecticut bar examination during the month of July after they commence their clerkships.
 This practice is for the convenience of the law clerks.
 Law clerks are not required to be members of the Bar of Connecticut or any other state.

 Candidates for clerkships should understand that although they are hired by individual Justices, if such Justice becomes unavailable due to illness, retirement, or movement to another court, the clerk will be assigned to work for another Justice during the term of their clerkship.

 Application for Clerkships with the Appellate Court of Connecticut

 summer internships.
 If you are interested in pursuing a clerkship with the